cormacj/z80-smart-disassembler/README.md

 Maxam uses hex addresses in the format `&12cd`

-Both z80asm and z88 are equivalent.
-The hex number style is `0x12cd`
+z88 and z80asm use number style `0x12cd`

+z80asm implies that labeltype is 2 which uses longer labelnames (eg `code_12CD`)

 ---